 GIS is data-intensive, while mobile devices are data-sensitive.
 Often, mobile devices have only a limited capacity in terms of processing and storage.
 However, with recent improvements in wireless technology and reliable wireless communication, the ability to use GIS and GML 3 on mobile devices for easy access to spatial data is an area that is showing strong signs of growth.
 Commercially-available GIS services are already available for mobile devices.
-However, a range of enhancements can be made in this area, to address the constraints currently limiting handheld consumer devices (display resolution, display area, and memory), GPS guidance and orientation techniques, wireless network connectivity, interoperability among devices, data modeling (including searches in high-dimensional spaces, data retrieval and optimization), and real-time data management [23].
+However, several enhancements can be made in this area to address the constraints currently limiting handheld consumer devices, such as display resolution, display area, and memory.
+Some of these enhancements are GPS guidance and orientation techniques, wireless network connectivity, interoperability among devices, data modeling (including searches in high-dimensional spaces, data retrieval, and optimization), and real-time data management [23].

 As mentioned previously, GML documents usually require a significant amount of memory due to their large size and a reasonable amount of bandwidth for efficient transmittal, both of which represent drawbacks that limit use in mobile devices.
 In an attempt to address these issues, a new language called cGML, or compact GML, has been developed specifically for mobile devices.
 The tags used in cGML are shorter in length than those in standard GML, which reduces the bandwidth and memory requirements by as much as 60%.
 This is not in fact a significant reduction, since compression can achieve better rates, but compression can be a computationally-intense task in a mobile environment.
 For instance, the FeatureCollection tag in GML is shortened to FtCl in cGML, and FeatureMember becomes FtMb [45].
-Other important standards and proprietary systems that have been developed especially for use in mobile devices are C-HTML, XHTML, Web clipping, Handheld Device Markup language (HDML), Website Meta Language (WML), Mobile Execution Environment (MEXE), and Wireless Application Protocol (WAP).
+Other important standards and proprietary systems that have been developed especially for use in mobile devices are C-HTML, XHTML, Web clipping, Handheld Device Markup language (HDML), Website Meta Language (WML), Mobile Execution Environment (MExE), and Wireless Application Protocol (WAP).

 Another important issue currently limiting the use of GML on mobile devices is the display of geographic information.
 Geographic data and maps tend to be detail-oriented and may involve rich graphics and animations, most of which are likely to require server-side computing power.
 In addition, most mobile devices have a limited amount of screen space and provide only limited color resolution.
 A GML document therefore has to be transformed into a different format (e.g., SVG) to be displayed on the mobile device.
 An important consideration when designing wireless geographic systems is that wireless users are usually doing concurrent activities (e.g., driving a car, talking on the phone) and hence have a limited attention span for visual information display or for devices that require the use of hands such as a trackball [27].
-Due to these constraints, the information presented to a mobile devices, in conjunction with the limitations imposed by the low-bandwidth and low-reliability wireless networks, has proven to be a challenge in such situations.
+Due to these constraints, the information presented to a mobile user has to be customized for the user's task, as well as for the device itself.
+The heterogeneous nature of mobile devices, in conjunction with the limitations imposed by the low-bandwidth and low-reliability wireless networks, has proven to be a challenge in such situations.
 GML could play a major role in providing such services in constrained environments.
 Table 10 lists some of the challenges that mobile devices impose on the usage GML.